Factom-Asset-Tokens/fat-js/docs/BaseTokenCLI.md

 <a name="BaseTokenCLI+getBalance"></a>

 ### *baseTokenCLI.getBalance(address) ⇒ <code>Promise</code>*
-Get the balance of a Factoid address on the token
+Get the numeric balance of a Factoid address on the token.
+Returned as type BigNumber(https://www.npmjs.com/package/bignumber.js)

 **Kind**: instance method of [<code>BaseTokenCLI</code>](#BaseTokenCLI)